South West Main Line: Brockenhurst–Hamworthy (1863–1893)

 The section of the South West Main Line between Christchurch and Bournemouth was built as part of the Ringwood, Christchurch and Bournemouth Railway.
 The company had opened the first part of its line, between Ringwood and Christchurch, on 13 November 1862, but passenger numbers were low.
-The proposal to continue the line to the growing seaside resort of Bournemouth was authorised by the Ringwood, Christchurch and Bournemouth Railway Act 1863.
+The proposal to continue the line to the growing seaside resort of Bournemouth was authorised by the Ringwood, Christchurch and Bournemouth Railway Act 1863 (26 & 27 Vict. c. cxxxiv).
 Work on the 3 mi 52 ch extension began in late 1865, and the single line opened 14 March 1870.